Zelda64Recomp/Zelda64Recomp/BUILDING.md

 ## 4. Generating the C code

-Now that you have the required files, we have to build [N64Recomp](https://github.com/Mr-Wiseguy/N64Recomp) and run it to generate the C code to be compiled.
+Now that you have the required files, you must build [N64Recomp](https://github.com/Mr-Wiseguy/N64Recomp) and run it to generate the C code to be compiled.
 The building instructions can be found [here](https://github.com/Mr-Wiseguy/N64Recomp?tab=readme-ov-file#building).
 That will build the executables: `N64Recomp` and `RSPRecomp` which you should copy to the root of the Zelda64Recomp repository.

 After that, go back to the repository root, and run the following commands:
 ```bash